Changelog

 find_fmc_pages_for_ga_locus, not generic FTS — exact-locus questions answered by an exact-locus tool.

-For research this means citations in an agent’s output reflect retrieval rather than training memory or hallucination, and a “not in corpus” answer can be trusted as authoritative.
+Citations in agent output therefore reflect retrieval rather than training memory; a “not in corpus” answer is authoritative.

 Added